Student Impact Grants

 Presented to: Joel Wilson at Claremont High School and El Roble Intermediate School

-This year, choir performances at El Roble and CHS have moved online.
-Funding from this program will support professional editing for online choir performances.
+In 2020-2021, choir performances at El Roble and CHS have moved online.
+Funding from this program supported professional editing for online choir performances.